dbt-labs/docs.getdbt.com/website/blog/2022-09-28-analyst-to-ae.md

 ---
 title: "Analysts make the best analytics engineers"
 description: "You often hear of the disgruntled analyst becoming the analytics engineer..and loving it?
-In this article, Brittany walks through what makes analysts ripe for best pracitice analytics engineering work."
+In this article, Brittany walks through what makes analysts ripe for analytics engineering."
 slug: analysts-make-the-best-aes
 authors: [brittany_krauth]
 tags: [analytics craft]